Definition

 • Seamless integration of Ansys’ silicon-package-PCB technology for system-level signal integrity, power integrity and thermal analysis, enabling faster convergence and reducing the need for iterations

-DesignWare IP
+Synopsys IP

 Designers are splitting SoCs into multiple dies to improve yield, PPA, and scalability for various use cases such as die splitting, die disaggregation, compute scaling and aggregation of functions.
-To meet the extensive die and SDRAM connectivity requirements for such multi-die SoCs, designers are using Synopsys’ silicon-proven DesignWare Die-to-Die and HBM IP solutions.
+To meet the extensive die and SDRAM connectivity requirements for such multi-die SoCs, SoC designers are using Synopsys’ silicon-proven Synopsys Die-to-Die and HBM IP solutions.
 The solutions offer low-latency controllers and power-efficient PHYs available on the most advanced FinFET processes, supporting 2.5D or 3D packaging technologies.
 The die-to-die IP enables reliable 112G XSR and parallel-based HBI links, and the HBM IP allows up to 921 GB/s HBM3 SDRAMs.

 Discover 3DIC Compiler